moglerdev/ShelfGuardian/README.md

 ### Storage

-To store device specific data, we use the local storage of the device.
+To store device-specific data, we use the local storage of the device.
 This allows us to save the filter settings, search results, and other device-specific data.
 The local storage is cleared when the user logs out.

 For the Session Token, we use the `SharedPreferences` of the device.
 This allows us to store the token securely and access it when needed.
 The token is cleared when the user logs out.